Synchronize accelerated clock in a multipartite relativistic quantum system: QCS for the accelerated clock in a multiparty quantum system

 Similarly, we let Alice own the static standard clock while Bob's accelerated clock needs to be synchronized.
 We calculate the probability and quantum entanglement for the same state.
 To quantify entanglement, we employ the concurrence \cite{Wootters,Coffman}, which is $C(\rho)=2\max\left\{ 0,\tilde{C}_{1}(\rho),\tilde{C}_{2}(\rho)\right\}$ for a $X$-type quantum state.
 Here $\tilde{C}_{1}(\rho)$ and $\tilde{C}_{1}(\rho)$ are $\tilde{C}_{1}(\rho)=\sqrt{\rho_{14}\rho_{41}}-\sqrt{\rho_{22}\rho _{33}}$ and $\tilde{C}_{2}(\rho)=\sqrt{\rho_{23}\rho_{32}}-\sqrt{\rho _{11}\rho_{44}}$, and $\rho_{ij}$ are matrix elements of the state density matrix.

 The probability for the general bipartite initial state is

-If we assume $\theta=\pi/4$ and $q$ vanishes, which means the initial state is maximally entangled and the relativistic motion is not considered, Eq. (\ref{probabilityf}) can be casted as $P_{2}(|pos\rangle)=\frac{1}{2}+\frac{1}{2}\cos(\Omega\delta)$, identifying with the results in a non-relativistic system \cite{Jozsa,Krco,Ben-Av}.
+If we assume $\theta=\pi/4$ and the accelerated paremeter $q$ vanishes, which means the initial state is maximally entangled and the relativistic motion is not considered, Eq. (\ref{probabilityf}) can be recast as $P_{2}(|pos\rangle)=\frac{1}{2}+\frac{1}{2}\cos(\Omega\delta)$, identifying with results in a non-relativistic system \cite{Jozsa,Krco,Ben-Av}.

-In Fig. 2, we compare the time probability $P$ and entanglement as a function of the initial state parameter $\theta$ for some fixed effective coupling parameters $\nu$.
-It is shown that the amplitude of the time probability $P$ has similar variation trend with the entanglement as the initial state parameter $\theta$ changes.
+In Fig. 2, we compare the time probability and entanglement as a function of the initial state parameter $\theta$ for some fixed effective coupling parameters $\nu$.
+It is shown that the amplitude of time probability $P$ has similar variation trend with the entanglement as the initial state parameter $\theta$ changes.
 Specifically, the time probability $P$ gets the maximum when we adopt the maximal entangled initial state.
 Then we conclude that the entanglement shared between the observers enhances the accuracy of clock synchronization in the relativistic setting.

-We are interested in how the accelerated motion and the coupling between the atom and field influence the accuracy of quantum clock synchronization.
-In Fig. 3, we study the influence of the acceleration parameter $q$ on time probability $P$ and compare the results of bipartite quantum clock synchronization with multipartite quantum clock synchronization (take $n=20$ as an example).
-We find that the time probability $P$ sharply decreases with increasing acceleration of Bob, which reveals that the accuracy of the clock synchronization is sharply reduced by the Unruh thermal noise.
-It is worthy note that the time probabilities for all the three different initial states approach to 0.5 when the acceleration parameter $q\rightarrow1$, i.e., in the limit of infinite acceleration.
+We are also interested in how the accelerated motion and the coupling between the atom and scalar field influence the clock adjustment accuracy.
+In Fig. 3, we study the influence of acceleration parameter $q$ on time probability $P$ and compare results of bipartite quantum clock synchronization with multipartite quantum clock synchronization (take $n=20$ as an example).
+We find that the time probability $P$ sharply decreases with increasing acceleration of Bob, which reveals that the accuracy of quantum clock synchronization is sharply reduced by Unruh thermal noise.
+It is worthy note that time probabilities for all the three different initial states approach to 0.5 when the acceleration parameter $q\rightarrow1$, i.e., in the limit of infinite acceleration.
 Such behavior is quite different from the dynamics of probabilities with increasing number of atoms.
-Moreover, the accuracy of clock synchronization using bipartite initial state is always better than the accuracy of multipartite systems and we find again the $Z$ state perform better than the $W$ state.
+Moreover, the accuracy of clock synchronization in two-party system is always better than the accuracy of multipartite systems and we find again the $Z$-type state perform better than the $W$-type state.